isc-projects/kea/doc/guide/dhcp6-srv.rst

 each purpose, be it lease or hosts information.
 This arrangement gives the most flexibility.
 Kea can keep leases and host reservations separately, but can also point to the same database.
-Currently the supported hosts database types are MySQL, PostgreSQL and Cassandra.
+Currently the supported hosts database types are MySQL, PostgreSQL, and Cassandra.

-For example, the following configuration can be used to configure connection to MySQL:
+For example, the following configuration can be used to configure a connection to MySQL:

 ::